sagarchoudhary96/Feed-Reader/README.md

 * Download the Zip File to your machine and open `index.html` in the browser of your choice.

-* You can view live version of feed reader [here](http://sagarchoudhary96.github.io/Feed-Reader/).

 * If all test are up and running no error will be displayed.